Skip to main content

 These sensors can be overwhelmed by visible light under bright conditions.
 Longer wavelengths in visible light can “saturate” the image sensor and reduce the overall image quality and sensitivity to the short-wave infrared light you wish to record.

+A bandpass filter is a specialized optical filter that isolates a specific wavelength band, allowing only a defined range of wavelengths to pass through for precise imaging applications.
 Band pass filters can help fix this.
 There are a variety of band pass filters that block different ranges of visible light, while allowing infrared light to pass through, depending on the wavelength the sensor is optimized for, and the operating environment where the camera is used.
 These are sometimes “absorptive filters” – which means they absorb some wavelengths of light, while allowing other wavelengths to pass through.

 Band-pass filters can also be created using dichroic or partially reflective coatings, which allow some light wavelengths to pass through, while reflecting others.